smousavi05/EQTransformer/README.md

 ### Installation:

-Open your terminal and type:
+Open your terminal and type (recommmended):

     pip install EQTransformer